6missedcalls/sp1-evm-txhash-zkp/README.md

 - **User Input:**

-  - The user only needs to provide the transaction hash, chain name, and chain id as command-line arguments.
+  - The user only needs to provide the transaction hash, chain name as command-line arguments.

 - **Transaction Fetching:**